pascalre/vscode-yaml-sort/CONTRIBUTING.md

 * `npm run test`: Run the tests
 * `npm run lint`: Run the linter

-Run the following commands to run SonarScanner:
-* `docker pull --platform linux/x86_64 sonarqube`: Pull sonarqube container.
+### SonarQube
-* `docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 sonarqube:latest`: Start sonarqube container.
-This can take some time.
+* `docker-compose up -d`: Start the sonarqube container.
+This will take some time.
+* `docker-compose stop`: Stop the container
+* `docker-compose down`: Remove the container

+SonarQube will be reachable on `http://localhost:9000`.

+* `npm run sonar`: Start sonarscanner and upload result to local container

 ### Commit changes
 Refer to [this blogpost](https://cbea.ms/git-commit/#end) by cbeams when committing changes.
 Issue numbers can be added in braces to the end of the commit message.